tbroadley/github-spellcheck-cli/README.md

 ## Development

-Run `npm install` to install dependencies.
+Run `yarn install` to install dependencies.
 Then, run `node index.js` to run Spellcheck CLI.
 You can also run `yarn spellchecker` to run Spellcheck CLI against its own documentation, `yarn lint` to lint the JavaScript source files, and `yarn test` to run the test suite.